 Staff and Partners

-Dr. Cressey is an Associate Professor of Education at Framingham State University.
+Dr. Cressey is an Associate Professor and Chair of the Education Department at Framingham State University.
 His scholarship and teaching are focused on inclusion and equity through evidence-based inclusive practices such as universal design for learning, social-emotional learning, culturally responsive practices, positive behavioral interventions and supports, and multi-tiered systems of support.
 Before coming to FSU, Dr. Cressey worked directly with children and families for several years as a licensed special educator and nationally certified school psychologist at Wediko Children’s Services and in the Boston Public Schools.
 He lives in Framingham with his husband and daughter and enjoys spending time with his family and friends, singing and playing musical instruments, cooking, and knitting.

 The planning committee has worked for several years to develop the center's mission, form partnerships with educators, families, and community organizations.
 The current list of committee members is below: